35119187/CMPG-323-Overview-35119187/README.md

 # The use of gitignore file
+To avoid files that are not important to be generated to the repository the gitignore file will be used.

-It is used to not track generated files from project code  and don't upload them to the project repository The size of repository will be reasonable and it will have less issues
+It will be used to not track generated files from project code  and don't upload them to the project repository The size of repository will be reasonable and it will have less issues

 # Storage of Sensitive Information and credentials